pantrypoints/sp/content/en/research/countries/china/xi/chapter-02d.md

 and realizing the Chinese dream of the great rejuvenation of the Chinese nation .
-Section 3: Realize the great rejuvenation of the Chinese nation on the road of socialism with Chinese characteristics The Communist Party of China is the vanguard of the Chinese working class, as well as the vanguard of the Chinese people and the Chinese nation.
+Section 3: Realize the great rejuvenation of the Chinese nation on the road of socialism with Chinese characteristics The CCP is the vanguard of the Chinese working class, as well as the vanguard of the Chinese people and the Chinese nation.
 The Party takes the realization of socialism and communism as its goal and undertakes the historical mission of realizing the great rejuvenation of the Chinese nation.
 Adhering to and developing socialism with Chinese characteristics epitomizes